-Nancy was first elected to the Legislature in the Martensville Constituency in a 2007 by-election.
-She was re-elected in the 2007, 2011 and 2016 provincial elections.
+First elected to represent the Martensville Constituency in the Saskatchewan Legislature in a 2007 by-election, Nancy was re-elected in the 2007, 2011, and 2016 provincial elections.

 Office: #3G - 520 Central St. W., Warman, SK.
 (Mailing Address: Box 2270, Warman, SK., S0K 4S0)